Early Life and Education of Megan Rapinoe: A Complete Timeline

 September 2021: Signed Amicus Brief Supporting Abortion Rights

-In September 2021, Megan Rapinoe was one of five hundred former and current athletes who signed an amicus brief supporting abortion rights for the Supreme Court case.
+In September 2021, Megan Rapinoe was among five hundred former and current athletes who signed an amicus brief supporting abortion rights for the Supreme Court case.

 June 2022: Criticism of Roe v.
 Wade Overturn

 In June 2022, Megan Rapinoe criticized the U.S. Supreme Court's decision to overturn Roe v.
-Wade, a landmark decision regarding abortion rights.
+Wade, joining several other athletes in expressing their disapproval of the ruling.